 - Promotes healthy eating habits – Some research suggests that baby led weaning babies have less chance of being fussy eaters or becoming obese

 - Gagging and choking –Research suggests the risk of gagging and choking is not increased with baby led weaning.
-However, few foods if not cut and prepared correctly according to your baby’s developmental age, could pose a choking hazard
+However, few foods if not cut and prepared correctly according to your baby’s developmental age, could pose a choking hazard.
+Read more on how to spot the difference between gagging and choking and when to intervene.

 - Convincing family requires effort – Family members will have to be educated about baby led weaning methods.
 Sometimes it gets difficult to convince older family members like grandparents as the concept of a baby self-feeding could seem daunting to them.